Asmir Begović: Personal life

 On 18 June 2011, Begović married his American-born wife, Nicolle Howard, with whom he has two daughters.
 In April 2011 he joined FC Edmonton's charity 'Kicks for Kids Program'.

 Begović was born in Bosnia and Herzegovina while it was part of the SFR Yugoslavia, and moved to Germany at the age of four.
 Growing up in Germany, Begović supported Bayern Munich and cites goalkeeping great Oliver Kahn as his inspiration.
 He also attended matches at his local club VfB Stuttgart.
 Along with his native Bosnian, Begović is fluent in three additional languages: German, English and French.
 In October 2013 he set up his own charity, the Asmir Begović Foundation.
 His mother is from Stolac.
-As a Muslim, Begović follows a customized meal plan when training during the Islamic holy month of Ramadan.

 Begović's younger brother Denis had a brief spell with Bristol City's under-18s as a goalkeeper.

 In April 2020, Begović played a football video game against fellow professional Alphonso Davies, who also came to Canada as a child refugee, to raise funds for the United Nations High Commissioner for Refugees.

+Begović is a Muslim and does fasting during the Islamic month of Ramadan.
+In 2025, the Everton official media interviewed him alongside teammate Abdoulaye Doucouré about the experience of going through a fast as an active professional footballer.